How long should dental implants last?

-According to the American Academy of Implant Dentistry, dental implants are “built to last and considered “more predictable” than other treatments to repair or replace missing teeth, including bridgework, removable appliances and retreatment of failing root canal (endodontic) therapy.”
+According to the American Academy of Implant Dentistry, implants are “built to last and considered “more predictable” than other treatments to repair or replace missing teeth, including bridgework, removable appliances and retreatment of failing root canal (endodontic) therapy.”

 How can I make my dental implants last longer?